anuraghazra/github-readme-stats/readme.md

 - [Deploy Yourself](#deploy-on-your-own-vercel-instance)

 # GitHub Stats Card

-Copy-paste this into your markdown content, and that's it.
-Simple!
+Just copy this into your markdown content, and you're all set!

-Change the `?username=` value to your GitHub's username.

 ```md
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)
 ```
+Change the `?username=` parameter to your GitHub username.

-_Note: Available ranks are S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
+_Note: Your score is ranked into S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
-The values are calculated by using the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) using commits, contributions, issues, stars, pull requests, followers, and owned repositories.
+The values are calculated using the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function), absed on your commits, contributions, issues, stars, pull requests, followers, and owned repositories.
-The implementation can be investigated at [src/calculateRank.js](./src/calculateRank.js)_
+You can see how this works in my code at [src/calculateRank.js](./src/calculateRank.js)_

-### Hiding individual stats
+### Hiding specific stats

-To hide any specific stats, you can pass a query parameter `?hide=` with comma-separated values.
+To hide specific stats, you can pass a parameter `?hide=` with comma-separated values.

 > Options: `&hide=stars,commits,prs,issues,contribs`